mity/old-new-win32api/README.md

 * [The macros for declaring COM interfaces, revisited: C version](https://devblogs.microsoft.com/oldnewthing/20200909-00/?p=104198)
 * [The macros for declaring COM interfaces, revisited: C++ version](https://devblogs.microsoft.com/oldnewthing/20200910-00/?p=104203)
 * [The macros for declaring COM interfaces, revisited: C++ implementation](https://devblogs.microsoft.com/oldnewthing/20200911-00/?p=104205)
+* [The oracle always tells the truth, even when it is wrong: COM method calls with a user-defined type as a return value](https://devblogs.microsoft.com/oldnewthing/20220113-00/?p=106152) (on problems of COM interfaces called from C code)

 ### COM Apartments
 * [The dreaded "main" threading model](https://devblogs.microsoft.com/oldnewthing/20040602-00/?p=39053)